jmalk/jmalk.github.io/_drafts/managing-dependencies-with-npm.md

 I like to remember this as breaking, feature, fix, because then it makes the acronym BFF. <3

+## What's npm?

+If you want to use some JavaScript that someone else wrote, the most common way to add it to your project is by using Node Package Manger: npm.
+"Npm" comes in a few forms - it's a set of command line tools, a registry of published packages and an organisation that maintains these things.
+It comes bundled with Node, which you can install from [the official Node website](https://nodejs.org/en/).

 ## Repeatable builds!
 Why do we care?
 * Can rebuild an old version of the system if there’s a bug in a running instance of it we need to diagnose.